shubham2k99/Analysis-of-Capital-Bikeshare/README.md

 # Analysis-of-Capital-Bikeshare
 This project conducts an exploratory analysis and predictive modeling of ride-hailing service data to assess the influence of weather conditions on pickup and drop-off counts.
+Various regression models including Linear Regression, Ridge Regression, LASSO, Elastic Net, and KNN Regressor were assessed for their effectiveness in predicting counts based on temperature, precipitation, and humidity as features.
+This project conducts an exploratory analysis and predictive modeling of ride-hailing service data to assess the influence of weather conditions on pickup and drop-off counts.
+Various regression models including Linear Regression, Ridge Regression, LASSO, Elastic Net, and KNN Regressor were assessed for their effectiveness in predicting counts based on temperature, precipitation, and humidity as features.

+Skills: Machine Learning · Python (Programming Language) · Statistical Data Analysis · Data Visualization · Pandas (Software) · Analytical Skills · Project Management